My-DIGI-ID/ddl-verification-controller/README.md

 ```
 docker-compose -f src/main/docker/agent-mongodb.yml up -d

 ./mvnw
 ```

 The first step will deploy a MongoDB instance.
 The second step will deploy the application.

-If the container won`t start, or you want to recreate all containers just run
+If the container doesn't start, or you want to recreate all containers, try
 ```
 docker-compose -f src/main/docker/agent-mongodb.yml down -v --remove-orphans
 ```